 - 1. What is witness tampering?

-- 2. Who is subject to witnesses tampering?
+- 2. Who are considered to be witnesses?

 - 3. What are the penalties for witness tampering?